 The communities we serve are disadvantaged when it comes to material goods, but they also have strengths that nurture hope for a better life.
 We are next-door neighbors with two churches – St. Clare Church in the DePaul area and El Carmen Church in the El Carmen and La Misión area.
 Both parishes have very active faith communities and have achieved tangible results for social justice and developing infrastructure in their neighborhoods.
 Family loyalty is extremely strong.
 Running throughout the Hispanic culture is a zest for celebration, thankfulness, and recognition of a rich and sustaining common heritage.

-The Daughters of Charity of St. Vincent de Paul were established in Paris 351 years ago to serve the poor in a simple, humble, loving way.
+The Daughters of Charity of St. Vincent de Paul were established in Paris, France in November of 1633 (388 years ago) to serve the poor in a simple, humble, loving way.
 St. Vincent de Paul and St. Louis de Marillac founded the Daughters of Charity with the belief that the Charity of Christ urges us to respect and have a high regard for the worth of each person; to provide quality service through excellence in work performed for others; to maintain simplicity through honest, integrity and straightforwardness; to advocate for the poor by supporting the cause of those who lack resources for a reasonable quality of life; and to exercise boundless creativity in finding solutions to problems.
 The times have brought many changes, but Daughters of Charity Services remains steadfast and unchanging in our dedication to this mission.